zzyzek/sandbox/notes/POMS-Future-Research.md

 We'd need some canonical examples to test out the method:

-* generic Forest Micro tileset
+* generic Forest Micro tile set
 * 3d path with endpoints at opposite corners
 * joined path with restricted barrier (as in example above)
 * 2+ paths with left endpoint for each through a barrier